 Thanks to all those at Reddit 3D Printing that helped me figure out how to get this done!

 Note: When this guide was written, the MOSFET Board Mount was used.
 The MOSFET Mounting Bracket was designed several months later and offers a better alternative.
-There is no need to purchase the Velcro Pads or Steel Rolling Screws when using this design, it mounts under the Melzi board and uses M3 8mm screws.
+There is no need to purchase the Velcro Pads or Steel Star Drive Screws when using this design, it mounts under the Melzi board and uses M3 8mm screws.

 The problem with these printers is that the Melzi board (basically the motherboard) connectors are not rated for the power used by the 3D printer.
 In other words, the printer is trying to pull more electricity than the connectors can supply and eventually result in the aforementioned problems.